Front Range Fed

 ingredients for red chicken enchiladas on cutting board.

-• Red enchilada sauce.
-You can use a store-bought brand here if you’re short on time, but if you can, I totally recommend making your own red enchilada sauce.
-It’s pretty easy to do, and the flavors are so much richer than the sauce you buy in a can.
-This recipe will get you the perfect sized batch for a pan of 8-10 chicken enchiladas and you can even double or triple the recipe and freeze it to make future meals a breeze.
+• Enchilada sauce.
+You can use a store-bought brand here if you're short on time, but if you can, I totally recommend making your own red enchilada sauce.
+It's pretty easy to do, uses simple pantry ingredients, takes just 15 minutes, and the flavors are so much richer than the sauce you buy in a can.
+This recipe for my favorite homemade enchilada sauce will get you the perfect-sized batch for a pan of 8-10 chicken enchiladas, and you can even double or triple the recipe and freeze it to make future meals a breeze.
+(It's my go-to recipe for the BEST enchilada sauce!)

 • Shredded chicken.
 Use whatever chicken you have on hand.
-I cooked a few chicken breasts in the instant pot, then shredded them for this recipe.
-But I’ve also made these shredded chicken enchiladas with store-bought rotisserie chicken to save myself some time and it turned out beautifully.
+I cooked a few chicken breasts in the Instant Pot, then shredded them for this recipe.
+But I've also made these shredded chicken enchiladas with store-bought rotisserie chicken to save myself some time, and they turned out beautifully.
+This is also such a great recipe for using up leftover chicken.

 • Green chilies.
 Feel free to omit these if you don't want the spice, but canned green chilies add a nice subtle flavor here and complement the chicken and red enchilada sauce well.

-• Shredded Mexican blend cheese.
-You can’t make cheesy chicken enchiladas without the cheese!
-I use shredded Mexican blend cheese for these enchiladas, but feel free to sub in alternatives.
-Just make sure they melt easily!
+• Shredded cheese.
+You can't make cheesy chicken enchiladas without the cheese!
+I use shredded Mexican blend cheese for these enchiladas, but feel free to substitute alternatives like Monterey jack cheese, cheddar cheese, cotija cheese or even a dab of cream cheese.
+Just make sure the cheese melts easily!

 • Optional toppings.
-I love topping these with chopped scallions, chopped onions, cilantro, avocado, hot sauce, and sour cream.
+I love topping these with chopped scallions, chopped onions, fresh cilantro, avocado, lime wedges, hot sauce, and sour cream.

 How to make homemade chicken enchiladas

-Making these easy enchiladas doesn’t take a ton of time, but assembly is a tiny bit tricky.
+Making these flavorful enchiladas doesn't take a ton of time, but assembly is a tiny bit tricky.

 assembling chicken enchiladas in baking dish.